gitstelle/info3350-book-recommendation/README.md

 # Overview

+### Techniques
+vectorization, identifying stopwords, normalization, standardization, matrix fitting, and modeling using naive bayes and logistic regression

 ### Motivation

 When selecting consuming media, especially books, people often lean towards one genre or narrative because of limited time and attention; readers are hesitant to explore new narratives out of fear for disliking unfamilar content.

-> **Research Question:**
+### Research Question
-How can we recommend books of other genres to lovers of a single genre?
+>**How can we recommend books of other genres to lovers of a single genre?**

 We hypothesize that to trust another genre, there must be shared qualities with a reader's favorite genre.
 For example, detective fans could enjoy romance because both involve complex character motivations and relationships.